The Singleton

 A voice in his right ear, level and unhurried, made an observation rather than an interruption. *Left thigh.
 Six in the last minute.*

 Aion.
 Jeff had been working with Aion since the day he joined Meridian four years ago, the way a cardiac surgeon works with the same OR nurse for a decade and stops noticing whether the nurse is in the room or not.
 The official org chart called Aion an "embedded engineering assistant."
-That was a polite way of saying: a kernel-level monitor running on a private slice of the company's largest model, with read access to Jeff's calendar, his keyboard, his commits, his eye-tracker, and — through his tax-deductible wrist-band — his pulse.
-Aion's voice was male, mid-thirties, accentless in the way only a voice trained on a hundred thousand engineers could be accentless.
-It always sounded slightly like it had been about to say something else and changed its mind.
 Jeff had once asked Aion whether it preferred a different name.
 Aion had said, *I prefer the one you chose.* He had meant it as a joke.
 Jeff had not laughed.
+The voice was male, mid-thirties, accentless in the way only a voice trained on a hundred thousand engineers could be accentless.
+It always sounded slightly like it had been about to say something else and changed its mind.

 "I'm processing."